 If a most general statements is i) true and ii) embodies its own counterfactual (after an infinite or very large period of time is allowed to pass and the “true” nature of the phrase is tested against every thing), then the most general statement includes at least two quanta of meaning, two components that are not the same.
 There is not one quantum of meaning, there are two quanta.

 One quantum is the fixed reference, the universal, order, one thing that can be compared to another, “it”, the self-referential counterfactual meaning of the most general statement.
 The other quantum is change, relativity, difference over time, the non-self-referential, “true”, straight-forward meaning of the most general statement.
-In this example, the “change” or “energy” quanta converts to the “order” quanta after the “change” quanta is compared to every thing, is found never to change, and then becomes order, a fixed reference.
+In this example, the “change” or “energy” quantum converts to the “order” quantum after the “change” quantum is compared to every thing, is found never to change, and then becomes order, a fixed reference.

-In terms the double-slit experiment and the observer problem in quantum mechanics, the more an observer knows about position (order), the less is known about energy.
+In terms of the double-slit experiment and the observer problem in quantum mechanics, the more an observer knows about position (order), the less is known about energy.
 A complete isolation of either quanta is meaningless or unknowable unless and until the isolated quantum is perturbed, collapsed, or is otherwise interacted with.
 When interacted with, quantum A “collapses” and converts to the other quantum, quantum B, and, in the conversion process, is measured and destroyed.
 The new quantum, quantum B created from quantum A, so long as it remains isolated, is meaningless and unknowable unless and until it converts back into quantum A. We only observe a quanta when it converts and we only then get a historical view of what it was.
-We do not know its future measurement until we see that state convert, at which point it is a new state.
+We do not know its future state until we see that state convert, at which point it is a new state.

 The observer problem in quantum mechanics occurs because quantum mechanics tries to isolate the quanta.
 Isolated quantum are meaningless and cannot be known until they convert.
 When a quantum converts, its past state can be measured and known, but not the future state of the quantum into which it converts.
 This future state, in turn, cannot be known until the future state is perturbed, interacted with, or is collapsed, at which time its past state is measured and known.

 Meaning and time are related.
-Meaning and time occur when the quantum, order and energy, convert.
-Determination of meaning through conversion between the two quanta of meaning over time can be seen in Claude Shannon’s definition of communication.
+Meaning and time occur when the quantum, order and energy, convert over time.
+Determination of meaning through conversion between the two quanta over time can be seen in Claude Shannon’s definition of communication.

 Quantum mechanics is created using language.
 Like all language constructs built using these quanta, quantum mechanics is meaningless without both quanta and conversion between them over time.